abilandz/PH8124/Lecture_9/Lecture_9.md

 ### 2. Searching for files and directories: **find** and **locate** <a name="find"></a>

 We have already seen how we can list the content of the specified directory with the known location in the filesystem with **ls** command.
 However, in case we need to search for specific files or directories at unknown locations in the filesystem hierarchy, **ls** command cannot be used.
 Instead, we can use the **Linux** command  **find** which was designed precisely for that sake.
-This powerful command can perform search by name, by creation, accession and modification date, by owner, by permissions etc. In addition, **find** can immediately perform some action on the result of its search (for instance, it can immediately delete all files it has found, rename all directories, etc.).
+This powerful command can perform search by name, by creation, accession and modification date, by owner, by permissions etc. In addition, **find** can immediately perform some actions on the result of its search (for instance, it can immediately delete all files it has found, rename all directories, etc.).

 The generic usage of command **find** can be described as follows:
 ```bash